TanavP2112/trading-model-projects/pred_market_vn_rev_mom/README.md

 $$\widehat{\theta}_m \in \arg\min_{\theta} \sum_{i \in \mathcal{T}_m^{\text{train}}} V_i \left\lbrace \log h_i^2(\theta) + \frac{\varepsilon_i^2}{h_i^2(\theta)} \right\rbrace$$

 I want to discuss a little bit about why the paper decided to use QMLE as an estimator for the GARCH (and subsequent) models.
 In general, normal volatility forecasting models (ARCH AND GARCH) are meant for financial return series.
 As such, you would typically test for stationarity via the Augmented Dickey-Fuller (ADF) Test.
-However, with the specifications described in the paper, this changes to a binary $$[0, 1]$$ bounded probability, and a property of all Kalshi contracts.
-On top of that, Gaussian QMLE is very robust.
+However, Gaussian QMLE is very robust.
 The conditions are as follows:

 Let $$y_t$$ represent the price model innovations of a prediction market contract at time $$t$$.
 The conditional mean and variance are